-The control cabinet/enclosure is only allowed to be open for a short time, e.g. graphic diagnostics.
-In the meantime you are not allowed to press a switchpull or insert modules and disconnect any electric lines (connectors).
+The control cabinet/enclosure is only allowed to be or a short time, e.g. graphic diagnostics.
+In the meantime you are not allowed to press a switch, pull or insert modules and disconnect any electric lines (connectors).

 This warning does not have to be taken into consideration if you are aware, that there is no explosion hazard.